List of works similar to the 2020 Utah monolith: Europe

-Norway

-On December 7, 2020, a monolith appeared outside of a lighting store in Kristiansand.
-Whilst reviewing CCTV footage the video appears to cut at the time monolith appeared.
-The store denies any involvement.
+Norway: 2020; December 7; Kristiansand; A monolith appeared outside of a lighting store in Kristiansand.
+The CCTV footage reportedly cuts out at the time monolith appeared.
+The store denied any involvement.

-Poland

-On December 9, 2020, a steel monolith was discovered at Kadzielnia nature reserve in Kielce and has since been fenced off with tape due to a possible increase of radiation in the area.
-On the same day, a second monolith was found by passing runners in Warsaw near the Świętokrzyski Bridge.
+Poland: 2020; December 9; Kielce; A steel monolith was discovered at Kadzielnia nature reserve in Kielce and was later fenced off with tape due to a possible increase of radiation in the area.

+Warsaw: A monolith was found by passing runners in Warsaw near the Świętokrzyski Bridge.
 The city denied any involvement.

-On December 14, 2020, the satirical magazine ASZdziennik claimed to have constructed and placed the Warsaw monolith as a symbolic farewell to the year 2020.
+On December 14, the satirical magazine ASZdziennik claimed to have constructed and placed the Warsaw monolith as a symbolic farewell to the year 2020.